open-telemetry/opentelemetry-go/log/DESIGN.md

 The specification may add new operations to `LoggerProvider`.
 The interface may have methods added without a package major version bump.
-The embedds `embedded.LoggerProvider` to help inform an API implementation author about this non-standard API evolution.
+This embeds `embedded.LoggerProvider` to help inform an API implementation author about this non-standard API evolution.
 This approach is already used in Trace API and Metrics API.